Trump slams New York Times 'hit piece' questioning his stamina and workload

 The Creeps at the Failing New York Times are at it again.
 I won the 2024 Presidential Election in a Landslide, winning all Seven Swing States, the Popular Vote, and the Electoral College by a… pic.twitter.com/jZHftlzGd5

-Trump claimed the publication routinely got facts wrong, “including election results,” and claimed that its reporters are assigned to cover him in a uniformly negative light.
+Trump claimed that the publication routinely got facts wrong, “including election results,” and claimed that its reporters were assigned to cover him in a uniformly negative light.

 The president singled out Katie Rogers, one of the article’s co-authors and a longtime White House correspondent, using sharp personal insults directed at her appearance and professional credibility.

-Rogers wrote the story alongside Dylan Freedman, the Times’ AI projects editor.
-The newspaper did not immediately respond to a request for comment on Trump’s remarks.
+Rogers wrote the story alongside Dylan Freedman, the NYT's AI projects editor.
+The newspaper did not immediately respond to requests for comment on Trump’s remarks.

 Trump touts ‘perfect’ exam and cognitive test

-One of the central claims of the NYT article, that Trump’s energy levels have waned, drew a particularly forceful rebuttal from the president.
+One of the central claims of the NYT article, that Trump’s energy levels had waned, drew a particularly forceful rebuttal from the president.

 “There will be a day when I run low on Energy… but it certainly is not now!”
 Trump wrote.
-He added that directing efforts to lower inflation, bring down grocery prices and oversee new investments requires intense daily effort, which he said explains why he is “working harder than ever.”
+He added that directing efforts to lower inflation, bringing down grocery prices and overseeing new investments required intense daily effort, which he said explained why he was “working harder than ever.”

 A long history of Trump’s attacks on the press